What is stress urinary incontinence?

 - less than three bowel movements each week

-- you must work hard at pushing the stool (poo) out
+- you must work hard at pushing faeces out

-- your stool is dry and hard to expel
+- your faeces is dry and hard to expel

-If you experience these symptoms for longer than 3-months this is known as chronic constipation.
-Chronic constipation and straining at stool for prolonged periods of time, reduces your pelvic muscle strength and puts pressure on your bladder making your stress incontinence worse.
+If you experience these symptoms for longer than 3 months this is known as chronic constipation.
+Chronic constipation and straining to poo for prolonged periods of time, reduces your pelvic muscle strength and puts pressure on your bladder making your stress incontinence worse.

 Prostate surgery can also cause stress incontinence in men.
 Removal of this enlarged gland reduces the supportive structures holding the urethral and bladder neck nice and tight.
 Again, by doing Pelvic Floor Exercises you too can tone and reduce those frequent and annoying leaks.
-More importantly you can speed up your rate of recovery by incorporating Pelvic Floor Exercises into your daily routine.
+More importantly you can speed up your rate of recovery when you incorporate these exercises into your daily routine.